kantord/headson/README.md

 - `--no-space`: no space after `:` in objects
 - `--indent <STR>`: indentation unit (default: two spaces)
 - `--string-cap <N>`: max graphemes to consider per string (default: 500)
-- `--tail`: prefer the end of arrays when truncating.
+- `--head`: prefer the beginning of arrays when truncating (keep first N).
 Strings are unaffected.
+In `pseudo`/`js` templates the omission marker appears near the end; `json` remains strict.
+Mutually exclusive with `--tail`.
-In `pseudo`/`js` templates the omission marker appears at the start; `json` remains strict JSON with no annotations.
+- `--tail`: prefer the end of arrays when truncating (keep last N).
+Strings are unaffected.
+In `pseudo`/`js` templates the omission marker appears at the start; `json` remains strict.
+Mutually exclusive with `--head`.

 Notes: